 Anita is the author of Brothers or Others?
 Propriety and Gender for Muslim Arab Sudanese in Egypt (Berghahn, 2010) and co-editor (with Riina Isotalo) of Managing Muslim Mobilities: Between Spiritual Geographies and the Global Security Regime (Palgrave Macmillan 2014), as well as numerous articles.

 Rumana Hashem, PhD.

-Rumana is a co-convenor of the Working Group and she has been serving the WG as a co-ordinator since 2016.
-She is an activist-sociologist and Research Fellow at the department of Politics and International Studies at the University of Warwick.
-Prior to Warwick, she was a post-doctoral fellow at the Centre for Research on Migration, Refugees and Belonging at the University of East London.
+Rumana is the current Coordinator and a co-convenor of the Working Group.
+She is a political-sociologist and a Research Fellow at the department of Politics and International Studies at the University of Warwick.
+Prior to Warwick, she was a Post-doctoral Fellow at the Centre for Research on Migration, Refugees and Belonging at the University of East London.

 Tolu Kadri is now in the third year of the Global Urban Studies PhD program at Rutgers University-Newark.
 Tolu’s research examines the process and experience of forced migration in Cape Town, South Africa using an interdisciplinary approach (urban geography, migration studies, and mobilities).
 A native of Newark, Tolu completed her undergraduate studies at Princeton University (A.B., Anthropology) and received her Master’s of Public Health from Rutgers University.
 Prior to returning for her doctoral studies, Tolu worked as a program manager for the city of Newark’s workforce development board and as a grant manager for charter schools in Newark and Trenton, New Jersey.